llsoftsec/llsoftsecbook/book.md

 On every read and write instruction, the cache micro-architecture looks up if the data for the requested address happens to be present in the cache.
-If it is, the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the much more slowly main memory.
+If it is, the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the much slower main memory.
-Typical access times is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time}
+Typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time}

-Most systems have multiple level of cache\index{multi-level cache}, each with a different trade-off between cache size\index{cache size} and access time\index{cache access time}.
+Most systems have multiple levels of cache\index{multi-level cache}, each with a different trade-off between cache size\index{cache size} and access time\index{cache access time}.
 Some typical characteristics might be:

-* A L1 (level 1) cache, 32kB in size, with an access time of 4 cycles.
+* L1 (level 1) cache, 32kB in size, with an access time of 4 cycles.
-* A L2 cache, 256Kb in size, with an access time of 10 cycles.
+* L2 cache, 256Kb in size, with an access time of 10 cycles.
-* A L3 cache, 16MB in size, with an access time of 40 cycles.
+* L3 cache, 16MB in size, with an access time of 40 cycles.
-* Main memory, gigabytes in size, with an access time of 100 cycles.
+* Main memory, gigabytes in size, with an access time of more than 100 cycles.

-When the data was not present in the cache, it typically is stored in the cache after it's fetched from a slower cache level or main memory.
+If data is not already present in a cache layer, it is typically stored there after it has been fetched from a slower cache level or main memory.
 This is often a good decision to make as there's a high likelihood the same address will be accessed by the program soon after.
 This high likelihood is known as the [principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference)\index{principle of locality}\index{locality of reference}.

 Data is stored and transferred between cache levels in blocks of aligned memory.
-Such a block is called a \index{cache block} or \index{cache line}.
+Such a block is called a cache block\index{cache block} or cache line\index{cache line}.
 Typical sizes are 32, 64 or 128 bytes per cache line.

-When data that wasn't previously in the cache needs to be stored in the cache, most of the time, room has to be made for it be removing, or evicting\index{cache eviction}, some other address/data from it.
+When data that wasn't previously in the cache needs to be stored in the cache, most of the time, room has to be made for it by removing, or evicting\index{cache eviction}, some other address/data from it.
 How that choice gets made is decided by the
 [cache replacement policy](https://en.wikipedia.org/wiki/Cache_replacement_policies)\index{cache